kapfenho/iam-deployer/README.markdown

 complexity IPv6 has been disabled completely.

+### Vagrant Provisioning

 You start the provisioning process with `vagrant up`.
+This will trigger all necessary steps and come back with a ready to use system.
+The runtime is four to ten hours, depending on your config and scenario.

+The process starts with the creation of the virtual machine(s).
+The OS will be configured, system packages, user and groups are added.
+The cluster setup also creates an NFS Server which hosts the necessary shared mount points.

-After the creation of the machines the provisioning steps will be executed.
-A ping-check helps making sure the application provisioning will be postponed until all servers are up and running.
+The database will be installed under a designated user (`oracle:dba`).
+A ping-check helps making sure application provisioning on cluster topology will be postponed until all hosts are up and running.

+You can find more information on the individual steps under section "Manual Approach".

+It's important to remember that controlling the VM and the main provisioning steps is done outside the environment with `vagrant ...` while the `iam ...` commands are executed on the host(s).

-Info: Vagrant mounts the project directory on each machine at `/vagrant` with permissions `vagrant:vagrant`.
+Info: Vagrant mounts this project directory on each machine at `/vagrant` with permissions `vagrant:vagrant`.

 A necessary hardware load balancer is substituted by a simple port